LinuxJedi/linuxjedi.co.uk/content/blog/2017/01/23/maw-chap-3.rst

 In terms of actual implementation, we can get a sense of what's the basic structure that a data structure should have.
 Take a linked list implementation of a queue as an example.
 The key characteristics of a queue is that it should have a :math:`O(1)` operation on both enqueue and dequeue.
 This leads us to the pointer to pointing both the front and rear of the list.
-Thus, our queue looks like:
+Thus, our queue "queue.h" and "queue.c" look like respectively:

 .. code-block:: c
-   :caption: queue.h

         struct QueueRecord;
         struct QueueCDT;